 World Refugee Day: Everything You Need to Know

-National Refugee Day, International Refugee Day and World Refugee Day — What’s the Difference?
+What is the difference between National Refugee Day, International Refugee Day and World Refugee Day?

 World Refugee Day, also referred to as National Refugee Day and International Refugee Day, is a day designated by the United Nations to raise awareness of the plight of refugees.
 World Refugee Day also calls attention to global efforts to protect their human rights.